KarstenHopp/common-build-dependencies/README.md

      * `nodejs`
      * `php`
  * `snappy`
-   * part of shared-userspace
+   * should be part of shared-userspace
    * dependency of:
      * `mongodb`
  * `gperftools`
-   * should be part of shared-userspace
+   * part of shared-userspace
    * dependency of:
      * `mongodb`
  * `libstemmer`
-   * should be part of shared-userspace
+   * part of shared-userspace
    * dependency of:
      * `mongodb`
  * `yaml-cpp`